estebancordoba/estebancordoba/README.md

 ### 🧠 About Me

 - 🔭 Currently working on projects using **React**, **Next.js**, **React Native**, and **Node.js**.
-- 🌱 Currently learning more about **AI tools for development**.
+- 🌱 Currently learning more about **applied artificial intelligence and system integration**.
-- 💬 Ask me about fullstack development, design patterns, CI/CD, and automation.
+- 💬 Ask me about full-stack development, design patterns, CI/CD, and automation.
 - ⚡ Fun fact: I also grow avocados 🥑 in southern Colombia.

 ---